SanjifShan/Robustness-of-Seqeunce-Models/README.md

 # Robustness-of-Seqeunce-Models
 Investigating the Robustness of Sequence models in Deep Learning.
 Masters Thesis at Warwick 20/21 supervised by Martin Lotz with project partner Peter Fazekas.
+Peter and myself were sponsored by the Warwick Physcics department to present at the British Conference for Undergraduate Research (BCUR) 2021 on 13/04/21

 While the accuracy of ML models have improved for a variety of applications, the reliability of these models have been put into question.
 A classifier that predicts the